 Seattle-Everett Interurban

 The Seattle-Everett Traction Company became the Pacific Northwest Traction Company in 1912, and then became the North Coast Transportation Company in 1930.
-As the interurban service changed names, from various mergers, the six trolleys built by the Niles Car & Manufacturing Co. continued to provide electric rail service from 1910 until the Seattle-Everett Interurban Railway was abandoned in 1939.
+As the interurban service changed names, from various mergers, the six trolleys built by the Niles Car & Manufacturing Company continued to provide electric rail service from 1910 until the Seattle-Everett Interurban Railway was abandoned in 1939.

 Footnote: